Growth Gaps for Quotients by Confined Subgroups: Introduction

 \subsubsection{\textbf{Organization of the paper}}

-The preliminary Section \ref{SecPrelim} introduces the definition of contracting geodesics and statistically convex-cocompact actions.
-We also prove in Lemma \ref{OutGrowTight} that most elements has an admissible product decomposition.
-Finally we give a gap criterion for growth rate in Lemma \ref{CritGapLem}.
-In Section \ref{SecNegliGrowth} we give a variant of the extension lemma in the case of confined subgroups in Lemma \ref{ExtLemConf}.
-Then we prove that the growth of the quotient of confined subgroup is negligible (Theorem \ref{NegligibleGrowthThm}).
-Section \ref{SecGrowthTight} is devoted to the growth tightness of admissible elements modulo a confined subgroup, Theorem \ref{AGroTig}, from which we conclude the proof of Theorem \ref{MainThm}.
-In the appendix we offer alternate proofs of Theorem \ref{MainThm} for confined subgroups in the free groups. \ack The second-named author thanks Inhyeok Choi, Ilya Gekhtman and Tianyi Zheng for helpful discussions during the project on \cite{CGYZ}.
-In particular, Question \ref{GrowthTightQuest} was raised with negative answer anticipated.
+Section~\ref{SecPrelim} contains the necessary preliminaries: we recall the definition of contracting geodesics and statistically convex-cocompact actions, prove in Lemma~\ref{OutGrowTight} that generic elements are linearly recurrent, and establish a gap criterion for growth rates (Lemma~\ref{CritGapLem}).
+In Section~\ref{SecNegliGrowth}, we give a variant of the extension lemma adapted to confined subgroups (Lemma~\ref{ExtLemConf}) and prove that the quotient of a confined subgroup has negligible growth (Theorem~\ref{NegligibleGrowthThm}).
+Section~\ref{SecGrowthTight} is then dedicated to the growth tightness of linearly recurrent elements modulo a confined subgroup (Theorem~\ref{AGroTig}), from which Theorem~\ref{MainThm} follows.
+The paper concludes with an appendix by Lihuang Ding and Kairui Liu, which presents two alternate proofs of Theorem~\ref{MainThm} for confined subgroups in free groups. \ack The second-named author thanks Inhyeok Choi, Ilya Gekhtman and Tianyi Zheng for helpful discussions during the project \cite{CGYZ}.
+Theorem~\ref{MainThm} was originally posed with a negative answer anticipated (as in random invariant subgroups).
 This work began after (surprising) proofs in free groups of Theorem \ref{MainThm} were found independently by the first-named author and Kairui Liu.